thbst16/dotnet-statiq-beckshome-blog/input/posts/beckshome-on-statiq.md

 <h3>Google Analytics</h3>

 If you're looking to add [Google Analytics](https://analytics.google.com/), or other web tracking products, this is really simple in Statiq.
-Add the Google Analytics javascrip to the _head.cshtml file, which should be blank, and go to town.
+Add the Google Analytics javascript to the _head.cshtml file, which should be blank, and go to town.

 <pre data-enlighter-language="js">
 <!-- Google tag (gtag.js) -->